cybroslabs/ouro-api-shared/gen/markdown/service-system-apiservice.md

 ## GetScreenConfigs

-Gets all screen configurations at once.
+Retrieves all screen configurations at once as a JSON string.
+This is useful for exporting or backing up configurations.

 ```proto
 GetScreenConfigs() returns (google.protobuf.StringValue)